lessmore92/php-erc20/README.md

 ```

 ## Ethereum RPC Client
-For connect to Ethereum blockchain you need an Ethereum node; [Infura](https://infura.io/) is a simple and fast solution, however you can lunch you [Geth](https://geth.ethereum.org/) node
+For connect to Ethereum blockchain you need an Ethereum node; [Infura](https://infura.io/) is a simple and fast solution, however you can launch you [Geth](https://geth.ethereum.org/) node